craigmckeachie/handsonreact.com/docs/A23-Performance.md

 A re-render can only be triggered if a component’s state has changed.
 The state can change from a `props` change, or from a call to `setState` or a `useState` update state function.
 The component gets the updated state and React decides if it should re-render the component.
 Unfortunately, by default React is incredibly simplistic and basically re-renders everything all the time.

 Component changed?
 Re-render.
 Parent changed?
-Re-render.
+Re-render parent and all it's children.
 Section of props that doesn't actually impact the view changed?
 Re-render.

 ### Summary